csswizardry/CSS-Guidelines/README.md

   Here we’re repeating a more meaningful snippet of CSS; these two declarations have to always be declared together.
 In this instance, we probably would DRY out our CSS.

-  I would recommend using a mixin over <a>@extend</a> here because, even though the two declarations are thematically grouped, the rulesets themselves are still separate, unrelated entities: to use <a>@extend</a> would be to physically group these unrelated rulesets together in our CSS, thus making the unrelated related.
+  We would recommend using a mixin over <a>@extend</a> here because, even though the two declarations are thematically grouped, the rulesets themselves are still separate, unrelated entities: to use <a>@extend</a> would be to physically group these unrelated rulesets together in our CSS, thus making the unrelated related.

   Our mixin: